terrytaylorbonn/terrytaylorbonn.github.io/palantir.markdown

 permalink: /palantir/
 ---

-#### proud
+#### what has been your favorite project or proudest accomplishment

-I am proud of ZiptieAI.com.
-Its my own personal project that I have created without (human) assistance.
-(1) Almost 3 years ago I started building AI drones.
-(2) My focus switched from drones to AI (object recognition CNNs).
-What interested me most were the core principles (the gist) that make AI "tick".
-I knew that AI was at its core purely clocked binary logic.
-Luckily the internal details of GPT-3 were public and the latest version of GPT was more than willing to discuss GPT-3 internals.
-(3) I then studied (did hands-on demos) for agents.
-And recently (4) the focus switched to Palantir Foundry.
+I favorite project has been ZiptieAI.com.
+I created ZiptieAI.com without (human) assistance.
+ZiptieAI.com documents my experience with AI drones, AI, agents, and Palantir Foundry.
+My core focus has been AI algorithms and how to effectively use AI.
+My current focus is on Palantir Foundry (see https://ziptieai.com/pal/).

-I reorgnized my wiki/website a dozen times during those 3 years.
-But the end result is a very accurate guide (still very WIP) for anyone who wants to understand what AI really is and how to use it.
-All based on hands-on demos (not AI generated verbiage).
-All of my lab notes are available on my Gdrive at https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO.
+I reorganized the ZiptieAI wiki/website a dozen times during the past 3 years.
+The result is a very accurate guide (still very WIP) for anyone who wants to understand what AI really is and how to use it.
+All based on hands-on demos (lab notes for all demos are available at https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO).

-#### why work?
+#### why do you want to work at palantir?

-- Systems like Palantir are the logical final phase in ZiptieAI.com.
-I have been working on Palantir Foundry for a month.
+- I have been working on Palantir Foundry for a month.
 Foundry is like a book you can't put down.
 I have been doing demos and examples on my own (with the help of FDE).
+Foundry is the logical final phase of ZiptieAI.
 - I could make significant contributions to Palantir documentation.
-Currently for ZiptieAI I am (WIP) showing how to (1) install, (2) use, and (3) modify examples.
+Currently for ZiptieAI I am (WIP) showing how to (1) install, (2) use, and (3) modify Palantir examples.
 ZiptieAI.com/palantir explains in detail.
 - I am proficient in Chinese (spoken and written), Russian, and German.
 I have basic skills in Ukrainian and Hebrew.
 I have 20 years experience in these countries.
 I appreciate the vital role that Palantir plays in the defense of civilization.